Linda G. Ritchie, Ph.D.

 In all fairness, some of that time was spent at Walter Reed National Military Medical Center doing my doctoral dissertation research after retiring from the Army.

-Initially, I was very decisively a cognitive behavioral therapist; focusing on the conscious thoughts and actions and their effects.
+Initially, I was decisively a cognitive behavioral therapist; focusing on the conscious thoughts and actions and their effects.
 I soon realized that while the cognitive behavioral techniques are indeed quite effective and very useful, they don’t address the enormous influence of our unconscious mind.

 This led me to do a deep dive into hypnosis and neuro-linguistic programing.
 I am a lifelong learner.
 I keep up with the latest research through reading and training with national and international experts.